Road trip Chicago – Yellowstone National Park – Las Vegas

 253 miles – 407 km – 3,5h

 Before making our way to Cedar City, we made a small stop for a hike.
 Just outside the city, you can drive up Big Cottonwood Canyon Road for a small hike to Doughnut Falls.
-This easy hike (only 2.4 km) is perfect to do with children but you are not the only one who thinks that, especially in the weekends.
+This easy hike (only 2.4 km) is perfect to do with children but you are not the only one who thinks that, especially on the weekends.
 If you are courageous enough, you can climb onto the rocks to see the actual Doughnut Falls (and not being such a wuss and stay behind, like me 🙂 ).

 And before we reached Cedar city, we made another stop: at Dixie National Forest.
 We did a short but sweet hike with a lot of switchbacks in the beginning.
 When you go in the afternoon, it can be very hot because there is hardly any shade.
 So bring plenty of water with you.
 But the view from the top is amazing.

-At Cedar city, we stayed at Knights Inn at Cedar City, a normal little motel, perfect for the night.
+At Cedar City, we stayed at Knights Inn at Cedar City, a normal little motel, perfect for the night.

 Cedar City – Zion National Park – Las Vegas